polarsource/polar-adapters/.changeset/fresh-plants-sneeze.md

 "@polar-sh/better-auth": patch
 ---

-Fallback to the better-auth defined baseURL for checkouts created on the server
+Fall back to base URL when creating a checkout on the server outside of a request context.